 Precision Medicine in Action

-To help with the effort, in 2015, President Barack Obama announced the Precision Medicine Initiative to encourage research, technology, and public policy to support precision medicine.
-Also, medical centers and universities around the country are working to come up with new information that will help doctors pair the right patients with the right medications.
+In addition to the NIH project, medical centers and universities around the country are working to come up with new information that will help doctors pair the right patients with the right medications.

 Some people can already see benefits of precision medicine.
 “The most promising area to date is cancer,” McGlynn says.
 Right now, your doctors can use genetic testing to figure out if you’re more likely to get certain forms of cancer.
 If your genes show that your odds are higher than average, your doctor will suggest ways to help lower them.

 Cancer tumors contain information about you, too.
 If you get one of a handful of cancers, your doctor may take a small piece of the tumor (this procedure is called a biopsy) to check it for genetic information.
 Depending on the results, she can tailor treatment based on your genes.

 For example, researchers now know that tumors from different parts of the body can be alike.
 That’s changed the way they’re treated.
 They also know that people with leukemia (a form of blood cancer) who have a certain genetic makeup respond well to a drug called imatinib (Gleevec).

 Doctors are using precision medicine to treat lung cancer, melanoma (skin cancer), colon cancer, and pancreatic cancer.
-It can also help with some rare childhood illnesses, cystic fibrosis, and HIV/AIDS.
+It can also help with some rare childhood illnesses, cystic fibrosis, and HIV.
 It may soon show up in treatment plans for heart disease, rheumatoid arthritis, Alzheimer’s disease, multiple sclerosis, and many other conditions.

 Is It Right for You?